mutable-learning/notes/pages/Neural Network.md

 algo:: Unit 4 Outcome 3

 -
-- consist of input layers, hidden layers and an output layer that contain neurons in each layer and edges between the nodes
+- consist of input layers, hidden layers and an output layer that contain neurons in each layer and synapses between the neurons
 - these layers are created using a [[Perceptron]] structure
 - use a process of [[Forward Propagation]] to feed input data through the network in one direction to generate output
 - require [[Neural Network/Training]] to understand how the network needs to be adjusted to help predict accurate output